jerryscript-project/iotjs/docs/Build-for-Edison-with-mraa.md

 Step 1, 3 and 4 of [this official page](https://software.intel.com/en-us/get-started-edison-linux) describe how to get started with edison and how to setup its network.
 Then we can get Edison's IP.

-In this step, we use SCP to get the mraa library/headers in Edison.
+In this step, we use `scp` to get the mraa library/headers in Edison.
 You can also use SD-card, USB-stick or other network tools.

-In host PC
+In host PC,
 ```
 cd mraa
 scp root@{edison ip}:/usr/lib/libmraa.so .